Best Peptides for Injury Recovery (2026): BPC-157, TB-500 & More

 Thymosin Beta-4 is the full-length 43-amino-acid peptide from which TB-500 is derived.
 While TB-500 contains the active region responsible for cell migration, the full-length thymosin beta-4 retains additional functional domains that contribute to broader regenerative, anti-inflammatory, and immunomodulatory effects.

 Thymosin beta-4 is the most abundant intracellular peptide in mammalian nucleated cells, reflecting its fundamental role in cellular biology.
-It promotes wound healing through multiple mechanisms: actin sequestration (which drives cell migration and morphology changes), anti-inflammatory signaling, stem cell recruitment, and extracellular matrix remodeling.
-Clinical studies have investigated thymosin beta-4 for cardiac repair after myocardial infarction and corneal wound healing (PMID: 22070140).
+It promotes wound healing through multiple mechanisms — actin sequestration (which drives cell migration and morphology changes), anti-inflammatory signaling, stem-cell recruitment, and angiogenesis — as catalogued in its foundational review.[8]
+It is also the compound on this page with the strongest human data: a phase 2 randomized controlled trial found it significantly improved the signs and symptoms of severe dry eye,[11] and it accelerated dermal healing in both preclinical models and patients.[12]

 Key research findings:

-- Promoted cardiac repair and reduced infarct size after myocardial infarction in animals
+- Promoted cardiac cell migration, survival, and repair after myocardial infarction in animals[10]

-- Enhanced dermal wound healing with reduced scar formation
+- Accelerated dermal wound healing with reduced scarring in preclinical models and patients[12]

 - Promoted stem and progenitor cell migration to injury sites[8]